florianmarkusse/html-parser/README.md

 ### Explanation
 - **Create the dataContainer**: This structure holds the content of one or more parsed documents, necessary for parsing operations.
-- **Parse the document**: The example demonstrates how to parse an HTML document using `createFromFile()`.
+- **Parse the document**: The example demonstrates how to parse an HTML document using `createDomFromFile()`.
 It's essential to check the success of parsing operations.
 - **Query the document**: The code shows how to use `querySelectorAll()` to select specific nodes in the document based on a CSS selector.
 - **Modify the document**: If the query is successful, you can modify the selected nodes as needed.
 - **Free allocated memory**: Properly freeing allocated memory is crucial to prevent memory leaks in your program.